pyscaffold/pyscaffold/README.rst

     putup my_project

-This will create a new folder called *my_project* containing a perfect project template with everything you need for some serious coding.
+This will create a new folder ``my_project`` containing a perfect *project template* with everything you need for some serious coding.

 Type ``putup -h`` to learn about more configuration options.
 PyScaffold assumes that you have `Git  <http://git-scm.com/>`_ installed and set up on your PC,